1712n/dn-institute/content/attacks/posts/2023-06-27-Themis-Protocol.md

 ## Security Failure Causes

-- **Flawed Price Oracle:** The root cause of the exploit is an inaccurate Balancer LP token price oracle.
+- **Price Oracle Vulnerability:** The root cause of the exploit is a weakness in the Balancer LP token price oracle.
 The attacker manipulated the LP token price by exchanging tokens within the Balancer pool, the price of which is determined by aggregating the total value of all tokens in the pool.